SnowyHit/Just-Go-On/README.md

 Endless Run mode was the funniest thing to do in this project , its just a prefab depot which chooses randomly between a lenght 5-7 , and just puts them in a line.
 You get randomly generated map for each time you play it.
 Endless Prefabs is the chunks i make for the random selection , the codes including endless tag , is for the endless mode.
 There is one bad uses of prefabs and that is , endless mode is the same as normal levels , but i manually changed the UI and GameOverUI , finishScreenUI , so when they change , the change does not apply to the endless mode .(mostly).

+There's some ingame screenshots.
+I didnt actually use any sprites , just some colors and post processing bloom effect.